COVID: Special privileges for the vaccinated? | DW | 28.12.2020

 Meanwhile, US tech giant IBM has created a Digital Health Pass that is meant to "bring people back to a physical location, such as a workplace, school, stadium or airline flight," as the company said on its website.
 The pass is "designed to enable organizations to verify health credentials for employees, customers and visitors entering their site based on criteria specified by the organization."

 But could such plans offer a false sense of security?
-Back in Germany, Karl Lauterbach, Social Democrat politician and himself an epidemiologist, has also come out against granting special rights for the vaccinated – for scientific as well as moral reasons.
-"By the way it can't be ruled out that the vaccinated might still infect others," he told the Funke media group this week.
+Back in Germany, Karl Lauterbach, Social Democrat politician and himself an epidemiologist, has also come out against granting special rights for the vaccinated — for scientific as well as moral reasons.
+"It can't be ruled out that the vaccinated might still infect others," he told the Funke media group this week.

 Coronavirus vaccination campaigns are underway across the globe.
 Here is an overview of which countries have begun rolling out the jabs, and what's coming next.